 As part of GMP, a unique identifying number should be assigned to each batch, and the number placed on the package label for every product from that batch.

 Quality control is a broad area, covering many different aspects of the production process.
-In a large commercial operation with lots of people involved, quality control is normally handled by a separate department or division; they are the ones who do the double-check to make sure everything is done as it should be.
+In a large commercial operation with lots of people involved, quality control is normally handled by a separate department or division; they are the ones who do the double-checking to make sure everything is done as it should be.

 In a one-man-show (which most handcrafters are), it’s important to take some time to step back and, zen-like, “become” the quality control supervisor and review your processes and procedures.